amplitude/amplitude-docs/content/collections/source-catalog/en/snowflake.md

 - **Change Data Capture (CDC) Ingestion Only**: Choose this option to import data based on changes detected by Snowflake's CDC feature while still using Amplitude's enrichment services.
 This method only supports insert operations.

-- **Change Data Capture (CDC) Continuous Sync**: Choose this option to directly mirror the data in Snowflake with insert, update, and delete operations.
+- **Change Data Capture (CDC) Continuous Sync**: Choose this option to directly mirror the data in Snowflake with insert, update, and delete operations based on changes detected by Snowflake's CDC feature.
 This method disables Amplitude's enrichment services to remain in sync with your source of truth and is ideal when you need to keep Amplitude data fully synchronized with your Snowflake data, including mutations.

 {{partial:partials/data/snowflake-strat-comp}}